This post may contain affiliate links. Please read our disclosure policy.

 Yes, you can!
 If you don’t have a blender, don’t worry, this is just as easy to make in your food processor.
 Just add all the ingredients into the food processor and be sure to use the pulse setting.
 That way, you get to control the texture.

-Tips to make the best restaurant-style blender salsa:
+How to make the best blender salsa

 • Make sure all your ingredients are fresh!
 Check the expiration date on your cumin, oregano, and chili powder if you don’t cook with these spices often!
 Trust me; it makes a big difference in terms of flavor.